 Cloud Integration Patterns Tackle Cloud Integration Challenges

-Cloud integration has changed the IT landscape.
-By forcing businesses to consider how to most efficiently structure the enterprise, cloud integration has accelerated the need for integration.
+Cloud integration has changed the IT landscape by forcing businesses to consider how to most efficiently structure the enterprise.
+Cloud integration has also accelerated the need for integration.
 The number of Software as a Service (SaaS) applications deployed by businesses has grown exponentially, creating numerous new integration use cases.
-As more and more businesses move to the cloud, overcoming cloud integration challenges through patterns grows increasingly important.
+As more and more businesses move to the cloud, overcoming cloud integration challenges grows increasingly important.

 A number of cloud integration patterns have been established to take on specific cloud integration scenarios in order to quickly and easily manage recurring integration problems.
 These key archetypes are specific integration scenarios around which a strategy can be structured.